rt2zz/redux-persist/README.md

 import { createTransform, persistStore } from 'redux-persist'

 let myTransform = createTransform(
-  (inboundState, key) => specialSerialize(inboundState, key),
+  // transform state coming form redux on its way to being serialized and stored (inboundState, key) => specialSerialize(inboundState, key),
-  (outboundState, key) => specialDeserialize(outboundState, key),
+  // transform state coming from storage, on its way to be rehydrated into redux (outboundState, key) => specialDeserialize(outboundState, key),
+  // configuration options
   {whitelist: ['specialReducer']}
 )